Dr. Sun Yat-sen

 Another one of Dr. Sun's trusted allies was Chang Chau, who attended ‘Iolani in the late 1870s.

 In 2016, ‘Iolani School celebrated what would have been Sun Yat-sen's 150th birthday.
-Please enjoy the video on this page, featuring that occasion.
+Please enjoy the video below, featuring that occasion.